What makes a strong Abnormal Security alternative

 Why Sublime Security stands out as a strong Abnormal Security alternative

-Teams often start looking for Abnormal alternatives when they want more than “set and forget” outcomes.
+Teams start looking for Abnormal alternatives when "set-and-forget" becomes "blocked and waiting."
+A new attack pattern slips through, and the only fix is a vendor ticket with a seven-day SLA.
 They want to understand why something was allowed or blocked, adapt defenses as soon as attacker behavior changes, and integrate email security into the workflows they already run.

 3. Automation that reduces workload without reducing visibility

-4. Integrates into the security stack you already run
+4. Integration into the security stack you already run

+Sublime fits into SOC workflows with structured outputs, a full REST API, and integrations that help teams move faster across SIEM, SOAR, and ticketing.
 Email security should not be a silo.
-Sublime fits into SOC workflows with integrations and structured outputs that help teams move faster across SIEM, SOAR, and ticketing.

 5. Faster adaptation when attackers change tactics